 - Playing audio equipment so that others may hear it

-- Using cell phones or pagers.
-Cell phones and pager audible ringers must be turned off
+- Using cell phones.
+Cell phones audible ringers must be turned off

 - Verbally or physically threatening or harassing other patrons, volunteers, or staff